Addono/aknapen.nl/content/blog/how-to-build-a-plugin-for-docusaurus-v2.md

 ---

-# How to Build a Plugin for Docusaurus v2

 At [ClaimR](https://claimr.tools/) we have been using [Docusaurus v2](https://v2.docusaurus.io/) for our [developer and documentation website](https://developer.claimr.tools/) for a while now.
 After a couple of months of using it we can confidently say that we’re very happy with our choice.

 Docusaurus comes batteries-included, so you immediately get a lot of value, while it is flexible enough to tailor it to your needs if there’s something you like differently.
 Also, their documentation is superb, as you would expect from a framework who owes its existence to its ability to create documentation websites.